 Hon.
-Jean Augustine was appointed as the first Fairness Commissioner for Ontario in March 2007.
+Dr. Jean Augustine was appointed as the first Fairness Commissioner for Ontario in March 2007.

 Ms. Augustine was born in Grenada and came to Canada in 1960.
 She attended the University of Toronto, where she earned bachelor of arts and master of education degrees.
 She became an elementary school principal with the Metropolitan Separate School Board in Toronto.